-"The stars. . ."
-Yerkes repeated.
-"The stars were never troubled by all the goings on here.
-They were. . ."
+"The stars . . . " Yerkes repeated.
+"The stars are never troubled by all the goings on here.
+They are . . . "

 "And all our work can only be done in sequence," Hale paused.
 "We'll let you know the moment that the axis is set.
 So, if there's nothing else I can do?"
 He took a step toward Yerkes and waited.